Choose the right keywords to optimize your

 Yes, we know this sounds a little jarring, but don’t worry-we’ll clear things up for you in a bit.

 You see, Amazon product research is critical to your success as an online entrepreneur.
-However, too often Amazon sellers get so excited over their new product idea, they end up neglecting their keyword strategy entirely.
+However, too often in the Amazon Marketplace sellers get so excited over their new product idea, they end up neglecting their Amazon keyword search strategy entirely.

 And neglecting your keyword strategy is just as bad (if not worse) as choosing a misguided product idea to begin with.